adou600/IosContinuousIntegration/README.md

 ### Init Fastlane for your project

+   - [Fork](https://help.github.com/articles/fork-a-repo/) the IosContinuousIntegration repository, so that you can push changes to it later on.
+   - Clone the forked repository: `git clone git@github.com:YOUR-GITHUB-USERNAME/IosContinuousIntegration.git`
-   - ```cd IosContinuousIntegration```
+   - `cd IosContinuousIntegration`
-   -  Initialize fastlane with ```fastlane init```, making sure to enter an App Identifier, your apple ID and the scheme name of the app.
+   -  Initialize Fastlane with `fastlane init`, making sure to enter an App Identifier, your apple ID and the scheme name of the app.
 It is not necessary to setup deliver, snapshot and sigh for now.

 ```
 My-MacBook-Pro:IosContinuousIntegration adou600$ fastlane init